elisaperrone/elisaperrone.github.io/research.md

 ---

-My research spans from mathematical statistics to applied statistics.
-I am mainly interested in multivariate statistics and dependence modeling, with particuar emphasis on _copulas_ and their _geometric properties_.
-My work includes the development of copula-based approaches used in _optimal experimental design_ and _environmental sciences_, such as hydrology and _weather forecasting_.
+My research lies at the interface between theoretical and applied statistics.
+I am mainly interested in _multivariate statistics_ and _dependence modeling_, with particuar emphasis on _copulas_ and their mathematical properties.
+My work includes the development of novel and innovative methodology for _environmental sciences_ and _weather forecasting_.

 My list of publications is available [here](https://research.tue.nl/en/persons/elisa-perrone/publications/).